-Janice Christen joined the North Valley Dermatology Peoria team in 2007.
+Janice Christen joined U.S. Dermatology Partners, formerly North Valley Dermatology Peoria, in 2007.
 She began her career in the medical field more than 30 years ago as a back office medical assistant, but her passion and curiosity for skin care inspired her to return to school for her aesthetics license.
 She has advanced training in chemical peels, Lamprobe, microdermabrasion, PDT-Levulan and photofacial treatments.

 “I have a true passion for skin care and enjoy helping my patients achieve their skin care goals.
 Superior patient care is my personal goal as well as the goal for my division.”
 Janice Christen, LA

 Seborrheic keratosis is one of the most common noncancerous skin growths found in older adults.
 It most commonly appears as a brown, black or light tan growth on the face, chest, shoulders or back.
 Although they are not cancerous, they can look like skin cancer.

 Acne is a dermatological condition caused by inflammation and mild infection in clogged pores.
 If not properly treated, acne can cause emotional distress, low self-esteem, and depression.
 In severe cases, it can even lead to permanent scarring.

 While not a serious physical health threat, acne is an embarrassing skin problem that can be life-altering for many patients.
 Though it is most common among teenagers, acne can affect anyone, regardless of age or gender, and can be mild, moderate or severe.

 Melasma is a fairly common skin condition that creates the appearance of brown to gray-brown patches of skin, usually on the face.
 It can also occur on the neck and forearms and is the result of the body producing too much melanin, that natural substance that colors our hair, skin, and eyes.